bryceberczik/bryceberczik/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: My development portfolio!
+- 🔭 I’m currently working on: A startup for users to review food for rewards!
-- 🌱 I’m currently learning: Algorithmic skills & problem solving
+- 🌱 I’m currently learning: Aerospike & React Native!
 - 💬 Ask me about: Typescript, React, and Full stack development.
 - 📫 How to reach me: [bryceberczik.dev@gmail.com](mailto:bryceberczik.dev@gmail.com) | [Here is my LinkedIn!](https://www.linkedin.com/in/bryce-berczik-9b4874323/)